KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [EXT-YouTube by bugsounet](https://github.com/bugsounet/EXT-YouTube)

-1. Issues are not enabled in the GitHub repository.
-So users cannot report bugs.
-Please enable issues in your repo.
-2. Information: There are updates for 6 dependencie(s):
+1. Information: There are updates for 6 dependencie(s):
    - @eslint/js                ^8.57.0  →  ^9.10.0
    - @stylistic/eslint-plugin   ^1.8.1  →   ^2.7.2
    - esbuild                   ^0.22.0  →  ^0.23.1